Download Careers360 App

 Tips: The ideal combination here is static GK with regular current affairs preparation!

-Here’s a breakdown of each concepts in English Language section under AP LAWCET 2025:
+Here’s a breakdown of each concept in the English Language section under AP LAWCET 2025:

-Reading Comprehension: You’ll be given a short passage.
+1. Reading Comprehension: You’ll be given a short passage.
 Your comprehension of the passage's core idea, tone, particular details, etc., will be assessed by the questions.
-Develop your ability to scan fast and recognise important details.

-evaluates your knowledge of popular English terms, expressions, and idioms (for example, "break the ice" refers to initiating a discussion).
-Use reading lists and terminology to practise.
+3. Words and Phrases: evaluates your knowledge of popular English terms, expressions, and idioms (for example, "break the ice" refers to initiating a discussion).

 • Tenses: Proper use of past, present, and future tenses.